shivavsrivastava/Algorithms/README.md

 # Algorithms
-This Repo keeps all the notebooks used to solve problems in Algorithms Specialization from Stanforn on Coursera
+This Repo keeps all the notebooks used to solve problems in Algorithms Specialization from Stanford on Coursera